Indonesian Muslims celebrate Eid al-Adha with parties after illness disrupted rituals last year - ExBulletin

 Indonesian Muslims celebrate Eid al-Adha with parties after illness disrupted rituals last year

-JAKARTA, Indonesia (AP) Muslims across Indonesia celebrated Eid al-Adha, one of the biggest holidays in the Islamic calendar, on Thursday with full meat feasts after fears of the coronavirus outbreak foot-and-mouth disease from last year have subsided.
+JAKARTA, Indonesia (AP) — Muslims across Indonesia celebrated Eid al-Adha, one of the biggest holidays in the Islamic calendar, on Thursday with full meat feasts after fears of the epidemic of foot-and-mouth disease last year have faded.

 Many Southeast Asian countries, including Indonesia, Malaysia, Brunei and Singapore, celebrated Eid al-Adha on Thursday, while Muslims in other parts of the world, including countries such as Saudi Arabia, Egypt, Turkey, Afghanistan and Nigeria, celebrated the holiday on Wednesday. .
 It varies according to sightings of the moon in different parts of the world.

-Japanese Emperor Naruhito said cooperation with developing countries is key to tackling climate change and other global challenges.

-Lionel Messi and his World Cup-winning Argentina team-mates are expected to draw nearly 70,000 fans to the Beijing Workers Stadium for an international friendly against Australia.

-Elbow-to-elbow worshipers joined in joint prayers on the streets of the Indonesian capital, Jakarta, on Thursday.
-Mosques were inundated with worshipers offering morning prayers, including at the Grand Istiqlal Mosque in Jakartas, the largest in Southeast Asia.
+Worshipers joined in common prayers on the streets of the Indonesian capital, Jakarta, on Thursday.
+Mosques were inundated with worshipers offering morning prayers, including at Jakarta’s Grand Istiqlal Mosque, the largest in Southeast Asia.

 The Eid al-Adha festival in Indonesia is known for its lavish meat feasts, which are prepared with the meat of the sacrifice.
 Huge crowds filled the courtyards of mosques to take part in the ritual slaughter of animals for the festival.

-The Indonesian government has decided to extend the Feast of Sacrifice this year by granting two additional days of mandatory leave before and after the Muslim holiday in the world’s most populous Muslim-majority country.
+The Indonesian government has decided to extend this year’s Feast of Sacrifice by providing two additional days of mandatory leave before and after the Muslim holiday in the world’s most populous Muslim-majority country.

 President Joko Widodo said the decision was aimed at boosting economic activities and tourism in the world’s largest archipelago.